cathei/Svelto.ECS.Schema/README.md

     public readonly Table<ItemDescriptor> Item = new Table<ItemDescriptor>();
 }
 ```
-`IEntitySchema` is a logical group that can contain tables and indexes as member.
+`IEntitySchema` is a logical group that can contain Tables and Indexes as their members.
+I strongly recommend to make every fields in Schema `readonly`.

 `Table<TDescriptor>` represents underlying `ExclusiveGroup`.
-Groups should only accept entities using same descriptor, or else the iteration index will break.
-In Schema extension Table has Descriptor type argument, basically preventing the issue.
+Since it is exlusive, a Entity will belong in one Group only at the same moment.
+Groups should only accept entities using same Descriptor, or else the iteration index will break.
+In Schema extension Table has Descriptor type argument, basically preventing this issue.

 Note that tables are public readonly fields.
 Tables should not be changed, and properties are not supported by Schema extension for now.